 Redux can be considered as a storehouse which contains the state of an application.
 Redux, in its core concepts, is an incredibly simple pattern that saves the current value or state, provides a single function to update the states as needed and it will notify all of its subscribers that something has changed.
 Basically Redux is made up of three core components: actions, store, and reducers.

-With React Redux, the components in your application will re-render only when the data associated with the changes.
+With React Redux, the components in your application will re-render only when the data associated changes.
 React Redux introduces many performance optimizations to your application internally to do so.
-In addition to this connecting multiple component in the react component tree will ensure that the connected components only access the particular pieces of data from the store state which are necessarily needed by the component.
+In addition to this connecting multiple components in the react component tree will ensure that the connected components only access the particular pieces of data from the store state which are necessarily needed by the component.
 This means that the component will re-render less often as needed.
 Along with avoiding the unwanted re-rendering, the React-Redux also encourages good architecture for your react application.
 The connect function of React Redux generates a container wrapper that is used to handle the interactions with the store, which also enhances the performance.

 As with everything, you can still fall into problems when your application gets bigger and more complex, contact us today to implement any React-based framework for your application.